 Governing Bodies of Voluntary Aided Schools have responsibility for their own admission arrangements and allocation procedures.
 If you are applying for a place at either Our Lady and St Michael's RC Primary School or St Mary's Roman Catholic Primary School Voluntary Aided School you will be required to apply directly to that school.
 In addition you are advised to complete an application through the Monmouthshire County Council Citizen portal detailing alternative preferences in case you are unsuccessful in your application to attend the Voluntary Aided School.

 On your application you must clearly record that you have also applied for a place at a Voluntary Aided School.
 If you are applying for Archbishop Rowan Williams Church in Wales Primary School or Magor Church in Wales Primary School you must submit your application through the Monmouthshire County Council Citizen portal.
 There is no requirement for you to submit any additional application directly with the school.
-Please see pages 41 - 80 for more information on the Admissions criteria for Voluntary Aided Schools.
+Admissions criteria for Voluntary Aided Schools.